vaske454/s7-todo-reporting-system/README.md

    Open your browser and go to [http://s7-todo-reporting-system.ddev.site](http://s7-todo-reporting-system.ddev.site) to view the application.

+   Alternatively, you can run the following command to automatically open the application in your default browser:

+    ```bash
+    ddev launch
+    ```

 ## Description

 This project is a Laravel 10 application that demonstrates a simple login system and provides functionality for generating reports based on TODO items fetched from an external API.